Alliance Rail Holdings: Great North Western Railway

 Great North Western Railway (GNWR) was planned to become an open-access train operating company.
 GNWR was granted permission by the Office of Rail & Road to operate up to five return services per day between London Euston and Blackpool North, via the West Coast Main Line, to commence in September 2019.
 However, in June 2019, it was revealed the services would be operated by sister company Grand Central from spring 2020 instead of September 2019.

 In 2010, GNWR lodged an application to operate services from London Euston to Bradford Interchange, Whitehaven, Windermere, Southport and Morecambe.
 However, these were rejected in 2011 by the ORR.
 An amended application was lodged in 2011.

 In June 2014, GNWR successfully concluded negotiations with Network Rail for access paths from London Euston to Blackpool, Huddersfield and Leeds from 2017 using Pendolino trains.

 However, in January 2015 and despite Network Rail support, the ORR refused these proposed GNWR services citing capacity issues and failing the not primarily abstractive test, meaning most of its revenue would be at the expense of existing users rather than new custom.
 In 2010, it was proposed that services be operated by dual-mode (diesel + electric) Polaris trains, capable of 140 mph.
 Sixteen trainsets were expected to be ordered, with a capacity of up to 350 passengers each.
 However, the Polaris deal was not finalised and Alliance indicated that it was investigating purchasing Pendolinos from Alstom.

 In August 2015, the ORR announced Alliance Rail's amended application to operate six trains per day from London Euston to Blackpool calling at Milton Keynes, Nuneaton, Tamworth, Lichfield Trent Valley, Crewe, Preston, Kirkham & Wesham and Poulton-le-Fylde had been successful.
 A 10-year access agreement was awarded with operations to commence in May 2018.
 These services were to have been operated by fellow Arriva subsidiary Grand Central.
 The application proposed using 125 mph tilting Class 390 Pendolinos, however with Alliance unable to negotiate a derogation to operate the rolling stock, the access rights lapsed in June 2017.

 Alliance applied for altered paths with InterCity 225 sets to commence operating from September 2019.
 As these are not able to tilt, their speed would be restricted to 110 mph.
 Due to the lower speed, the revised service would only call at Milton Keynes, Nuneaton, Preston, Kirkham & Wesham and Poulton-le-Fylde.

 In June 2018, the Office of Rail and Road approved the new application for a 7-year track access application for 5 direct services from Blackpool North to London Euston, calling at Poulton-le-Fylde, Kirkham and Wesham, Preston, Nuneaton and Milton Keynes Central from September 2019.
 An option for a 6th service in the future was available.

-Until cancelled by the COVID-19 pandemic, Grand Central (rather than Great North Western Railway) planned to operate five daily return services between London Euston and Blackpool North via the West Coast Main Line, calling at Milton Keynes Central, Nuneaton, Preston, Kirkham and Wesham and Poulton-le-Fylde.
+Until cancelled amid the COVID-19 pandemic, Grand Central (rather than Great North Western Railway) planned to operate five daily return services between London Euston and Blackpool North via the West Coast Main Line, calling at Milton Keynes Central, Nuneaton, Preston, Kirkham and Wesham and Poulton-le-Fylde.